 If, and exactly how, a given treatment facility utilises the 12-step approach within treatment depends very much on the nature of the facility itself.
-While the vast majority of addiction professionals are very familiar with the 12 steps, some choose not to incorporate 12-step programmes within their approach to treating addiction, in part because certain of the steps (especially those relating to a “higher power”) may conflict with clients’ personal beliefs.
+While the vast majority of addiction professionals are very familiar with the 12 steps, some choose not to incorporate 12-step programmes within their approach to treating addiction, in part because some of the steps (especially those relating to a “higher power”) may conflict with clients’ personal beliefs.

 Inpatient vs outpatient in the 12-step programme

-Addicts in outpatient treatment, on the other hand, are exposed to the dangers of relapse and group meetings may include addressing the problems facing group members who either have relapsed or are struggling greatly with the temptation to do so.
+Those in outpatient addiction treatment, on the other hand, are exposed to the dangers of relapse and group meetings may include addressing the problems facing group members who either have relapsed or are struggling greatly with the temptation to do so.
 Rather than concentrating on treatment progress, outpatients in 12-step programmes are likely to seek support with the daily challenges of life in the outside world and how to resist the temptation to relapse.

 Life after Rehab

 Individuals who complete an addiction treatment programme in rehab should not consider their recoveries complete simply because they have come to the end of treatment.
-Indeed, in many ways the hardest part of the recovery journey comes once someone leaves the secure confines of rehab and needs to apply the coping mechanisms and lessons they have learnt during treatment in the much more perilous environment of the outside world, and many addicts in recovery prefer to consider themselves still addicted even though it may be many years since their last instance of substance abuse, as this mindset helps to ensure the vigilance and dedication needed to continue to sustain their hard-won abstinence.
+Indeed, in many ways, the hardest part of the recovery journey comes once someone leaves the secure confines of rehab and needs to apply the coping mechanisms and lessons they have learnt during treatment in the much more perilous environment of the outside world, and many people in recovery prefer to consider themselves still addicted even though it may be many years since their last instance of substance abuse, as this mindset helps to ensure the vigilance and dedication needed to continue to sustain their hard-won abstinence.